EthanTribe/The_Mandelbrot_Set_and_Pi/README.md

 # The_Mandelbrot_Set_and_Pi
 The code I wrote for my BSc Mathematics final year project and the report itself (BSc Report pt1.pdf etc.).
-Apologies for the weird file names, see the report for more information.
+Apologies for the weird file names most of the files are commented, see the report for more information.
 Now here are some pretty pictures:

 Mandelbrot.py with some Julias.py on top
 ![julia5bulblocations](https://user-images.githubusercontent.com/86515484/126634872-19aff962-50fa-495c-93fc-1169ef2c191f.jpg)